Sign up to receive email updates

 - Subcommittee on Oversight and Investigations, Ranking Member

-- Subcommittee on Financial Institutions and Consumer Credit
+- Subcommittee on Housing and Insurance

 The role of the Committee is to oversee the entire financial services industry, including the securities, insurance, banking and housing industries.
 The Committee also oversees the work of the Federal Reserve, the Treasury, the Securities Exchange Commission (SEC) and other financial services regulators.